 Superintendent: Cheryl Ortlieb

-4-H Educator: Jennifer Collins 4-H Program Educator: Wendy Richards
+4-H Educator: Jennifer Collins 4-H Program Educator: Wendy Richardson

 General Entry Rules and Regulations

-All non - animal exhibits must be made on Sunday before the fair 10 a.m. to 5 p.m.
+All non - animal exhibits must be brought in on Sunday before the fair 10 a.m. to 5 p.m.

 Judging will occur as you enter your exhibits on Sunday.